SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 ### Simple Local Optimization

 We choose to optimize the parameters on the Lotka-Volterra equation.
-We do so by defining the function as a [ParameterizedFunction](https://github.com/JuliaDiffEq/ParameterizedFunctions.jl):
+We do so by defining the function as a function with parameters:

 ```julia
 function f(du,u,p,t)